mehulagg/gitlab_test/doc/administration/nfs.md

 sudo -u git rm -rf /gitlab-nfs/test-dir
 ```

+Any `Operation not permitted` errors means you should investigate your NFS server export options.

 ## NFS in a Firewalled Environment

 If the traffic between your NFS server and NFS client(s) is subject to port filtering